avoss/ankijazz/README.md

 ## BUGS
 - KeySignature.notationMap contains flats and sharps, should use accidental of keysignature to notate notes not in scale.
 - limit number of b and # in key signature to 6 (Marcus), put additional b/# into staff
-- C altered is notated as B# altered because C altered is 7th mode of C# MM and C# Aeolean is parallel major of E-Major

 ## Accidentals
 - scales und chords sind doch verschieden, chords beziehen sich immer auf eine Scale, zumindest erbt er die Vorzeichen